PrajwalaY26/MediVision/README.md

 # MediVision

 ## 1. Abstract
 MediVision is an AI-powered healthcare assistant designed to enhance accessibility and convenience in medicine recognition, tracking, and information retrieval.
-By leveraging image recognition, text-to-speech, multilingual chatbots, and web scraping, MediVision empowers users with disabilities, healthcare professionals, and patients by providing accurate medicine details, reminders, and emergency assistance.
+By leveraging image recognition, text-to-speech, multilingual chatbots, and web scraping, MediVision empowers users with disabilities, healthcare professionals, and patients by providing accurate medicine details and reminders.

 ## 2. Motivation
 The complexity of modern healthcare presents significant challenges, especially for individuals who struggle with language barriers, visual impairments, or the ability to track their medications effectively.
 Misuse of medication, forgetting dosages, and difficulty in understanding prescriptions can lead to severe health complications.
 MediVision is designed to eliminate these issues by providing an accessible, user-friendly solution that requires no mandatory login, ensuring that anyone can access critical healthcare assistance instantly.